 The annual program consists of an A2 poster that has been folded into a flipable and at the same time foldable A5 magazine.
 The poster on the back shows a collage that consists of different visualizations or symbols for each piece.
 For example, the distorted image of a wine bottle visualizes the performance of Retrouvailles (the scraping of a wine bottle on a wooden table is part of the performance), the hands represent the performance of "Tragbar" and the triangle the concert at the tri-border region.
 On the front the individual symbols of the collage are assigned to the pieces.

 The typography in the layout absorbs a moment of rhythm by rhythmically shifting the titles and displaying them severed.
 Also in the individual posters, the letters of the titles are set compositionally and as such fit well into the overall collage.
 The fold marks on the unfolded annual program divide the collage into eight A5 sections.
 These are lifted and used for the A1 posters of the individual performances.
 At that, we have made sure that the respective symbol of the performance is mostly displayed in one section.
 At the end of the season you could reassemble the A1 posters to eternalize the key visual 18/19 in large-scale format.

-The one consistent concept for the concerts performed this year allows a simple adaptation of the visuals to all customizable media of the concert.
-The freely set, collaged elements leave room to be able to interpret the concept more freely and still remain consistent in the visual language.
-This is especially important in large releases, as in the performance of "Music for 18 Musicans" by Steve Reich in the Museum Tinguely in Basel and in the Freiburg E-Werk.
+The consistent concept for the concerts performed this season, allows a simple adaptation of the visuals to all designable media of the concert business.
+The freely set, collaged elements leave room to also interpret the concept more loosely, while remaining consistent in the visual language.
+This is especially important in large releases, like the performance of Music for 18 Musicans by Steve Reich at the Museum Tinguely in Basel and at the Freiburg E-Werk.